Buttermilk Wings

-If I’m cooking for a crowd, I’ll break out my big deep fryer to make wings like these.
-But, if it’s just the two of us, I’ll fire up my Fry Daddy fryer.
-It’s the perfect size for both of us.
+If I’m cooking for a crowd, I’ll break out my big deep fryer.
+But if it’s just me, I’ll fire up my Fry Daddy fryer.
+It’s the perfect size.
 It fries everything perfectly.
 And as an added bonus, it doesn’t use a lot of oil, which saves me money.
+And more money means more wings!

 Check out my always-growing list of over 100 homemade wing recipes, including sauces and seasonings!